PONTIFICIVM COLLEGIVM GEORGIANVM

 Bishop of the Southwest, first President of the Seminary

-In print from St. George Seminary Press in early 2023, Journey of Faith: The Apostolic See of Saints Stephen and Mark, by Rutherford I is a history of the present See and its people - those who went before us, laying the groundwork over the last decades and past centuries, and those who keep the faith today.
+Released in its Second Edition by Pontifical Georgian Press (formerly St. George Seminary Press) in 2025, Journey of Faith: The Holy Apostolic See, by Radislav I is a history of the present See and its people - those who went before us, laying the groundwork over the last decades and past centuries, and those who keep the faith today.

 Officials and Senior Faculty